Laith Wallschleger: Professional football career

-2015 season

-After graduation, Wallschleger was signed to attend rookie mini-camp as an undrafted defensive end, and completed the pre-season with the Arizona Cardinals of the National Football League.
+After graduation, Wallschleger attended rookie mini-camp on a tryout basis with Arizona Cardinals of the National Football League in May 2015.

-2016 season

 During the 2016 season, Wallschleger played for the Jacksonville Sharks of the Arena Football League.
 During that season, he recorded seven tackles, four solo tackles, five assists and broke up one pass.

 Acting, voice acting and stunt career

-Following his transition from athletics to acting, he expanded on his theatre minor at the University of Delaware, by studying and graduating from the American Academy of Dramatic Arts in Los Angeles, California.
+Following his transition from athletics to acting, Wallschleger expanded on his theater minor at the University of Delaware, by studying and graduating from the American Academy of Dramatic Arts in Los Angeles.

-His major credits include guest starring roles on ABC's The Rookie; MacGruber on Peacock; NCIS on CBS; All American on The CW; The Me and You Show on Snapchat; stunts on the film Paterno for HBO; the 17th season of Worst Cooks in America on the Food Network; and dozens more.
+His major credits include guest starring roles on ABC's The Rookie; MacGruber on Peacock; NCIS on CBS; All American on The CW; The Me and You Show on Snapchat; stunts on the film Paterno on HBO; the 17th season of Worst Cooks in America on the Food Network; and dozens more.

+In 2024, Wallschleger portrayed New England Patriots tight end Rob Gronkowski in the FX series American Sports Story: Aaron Hernandez.
+A longtime friend of Gronkowski, he has been Gronkowski's body double in commercials.
+He was one of the leads in the Lifetime holiday film Christmas in the Spotlight, based on Taylor Swift's relationship with Travis Kelce, which premiered on November 23, 2024.

 Wallschleger also has a significant body of work as a voiceover artist, capable of performing "over 100 accents, characters, and celebrity impressions."
 Among his other voicework, he also narrated the audio book Summary: How to Be a Capitalist Without Any Capital.

 Wallschleger was also the recipient of the Gold Award, Best Actor Runner Up at the 2019 Southeast Regional Film Festival.

 Personal life

 Wallschleger's first name "Laith" means lion in Arabic.
 However, he was also given "Andrew" as a middle name, in case he disliked Laith.
 But in an interview, he said, "I like my name.
 It’s different.
 I’ve never met another Laith."

-On May 22, 2022, he announced via Instagram, his engagement to Danielle Iodice.
+On May 22, 2022, he announced, via Instagram, his engagement to Danielle Iodice.